GwynHN/BIO373_2019/SNPcalling.md

 ## Filtering out low quality data

 This last step flags the variants that are low confidence.
-It will put the filterName in the INFO column and the G_filterName in the sample specific column.
+It will put the filterName in the INFO column and the G_filterName in the sample specific column if the site failed the filter.
 If at least one sample fails the G_filter, `FT` shows up in the FORMAT column.
 If all samples pass the G_filter, nothing shows up in the FORMAT column.
 This is something GATK might claim as a feature, not a bug.

     $ java -jar $GATK_jar -T VariantFiltration -R 00_input/MedtrChr2.fa -o 03_callSNPs/05_variants_filtered.vcf.gz -V 03_callSNPs/04_raw_variants.vcf.gz --filterExpression "! vc.hasAttribute('QD') || QD < 2.0" --filterName "QD" --filterExpression "vc.isSNP() && (MQ < 30.0 || (vc.hasAttribute('MQRankSum') && MQRankSum < -15.0))" --filterName "MQ" -G_filter "GQ < 20 || DP == 0" -G_filterName "GQ" --setFilteredGtToNocall